Keanolani: Upbringing and adulthood

-They were both regarded as “ladies of high rank and noble lineages.”
+They were both regarded as "ladies of high rank and noble lineages."
 Few details exist on her life after this point until her death.
 In later life, she lived on the premises of Pualeilani, the Waikīkī residence of Kapiʻolani.
 She continued living at Pualeilani when her nephews Princes David Kawānanakoa and Jonah Kūhiō Kalanianaʻole inherited the property.
 At this point, the Hawaiian monarchy had been overthrown in 1893 and the islands subsequently annexed by the United States in 1898.
 Despite this, her rank was acknowledged during the birthday reception of the former Queen Liliʻuokalani in 1901.
 The press initially described her as "old and mentally infirm" but also commented favorably on her noble bearing and knowledge of court etiquette.
 It was reported that she "swept majestically along amongst the throng as if she were a reigning queen" and "greeted the Queen as one high chieftess [sic] to another."

 Keanolani died on June 30, 1902, while bathing at the beaches of Waikīkī near Pualeilani.
 She died on the beach after a swim in the ocean.
 The cause of death was reported as apoplexy in her obituaries due to the discoloration of her face, and the coroner ruled that it was due to "fatty degeneration of the heart."
 She died intestate and her daughter Kahaina petitioned to be appointed administratrix of the estate, which was valued at $2000.
-After the autopsy, her remains laid in state at the bungalow of Pualeilani on July 1.
+After the autopsy, her remains were laid in state at the bungalow of Pualeilani on July 1.
 The funeral service on the next day was conducted by Reverend Henry Hodges Parker, the pastor of Kawaiahaʻo Church.
 Her pallbearers included her son Hoapili Kaʻauwai II and her maternal uncle Palekaluhi.
 Her body was laid to rest at the Kawaiahaʻo Cemetery.